adamtilson/adamtilson.github.io/lecture/lec-05/markdown.md

 - Proof: By the well-ordering principle
 - Suppose NOT any amount of money...
 - Let $m$ be the least counter-example.
-- Since is $m$ is the least number which cannot be made of 3¢ and 5¢ coins, any number smaller than it can.
+- Since $m$ is the least number which cannot be made of 3¢ and 5¢ coins, any number smaller than it can.
 - $m \neq 8$, because $8¢ = 3¢ + 5¢$
 - $m \neq 9$, because $9¢ = 3¢ + 3¢ + 3¢$
 - $m \neq 10$, because $10¢ = 5¢ + 5¢$